raszpl/430FXL2Cache/README.md

 After that its finally off to the races.
 ### Looking at the code
 Actual L2 Cache detection procedure lies before us.
-First order of business seems to be setting maximum potential cache size supported (512KB), Cache type compatible with all possible choices - Async, and mode of operation "Disabled; tag invalidate on reads" resetting TAG sram Valid bits on access.
+First order of business seems to be setting maximum potential cache size supported (512KB), Cache type compatible with all possible choices (Async), and mode of operation resetting TAG ram Valid bits on access (Disabled; tag invalidate on reads).

     _F000:E1F4 cache_detect:
     _F000:E1F4                 mov     cx, 52h